 Edit permission group

 This allows you edit the name and description of a permission group and whether or not two factor authentication is enforced.
 Please note that if two factor authentication is enforced by Assemble, then it will not be possible to untick this option.
+This is built into the system for specific permissions that are clearly identified with a yellow 2FA tag.

 Delete permission group